 According to the classic PMBoK guide, risk management can be divided into four processes:

-Just like any industry, web development has its own unique risks.
-In this article we’re going to speak about risks you might face when developing an IT product, and how we at RubyGarage reduce the likelihood of encountering these contingencies.
+In this article, we’re going to speak about risks associated with website development, and how we at RubyGarage reduce the likelihood of encountering these contingencies.

 Risk: Scope of work